With the tax year coming to a close it’s time to start thinking about getting your books in order and ensuring everything is accounted for.

 Generally speaking, rental income is considered passive income.
 This means there are limitations as to how much you can deduct and what income you can deduct losses against.
 For example, unless you qualify as a Real Estate Professional, you can only deduct up to $25,000 in one tax year.

 However, you can deduct losses sustained from one property against your property portfolio as a whole.
-It’s important to understand the passive activity loss limitations and the salient exceptions in regards to rental property accounting and it’s recommended you discuss this with a licensed professional.
+It’s important to understand the passive activity loss limitations and the salient exceptions in regard to rental property accounting and it’s recommended you discuss this with a licensed professional.

 Related: Passive Activity And Passive Activity Loss Limitations In Real Estate